 According to Russian legislation, all members of the management bodies of a company shall act in the best interests of the company, reasonably and in good faith.
+Members of management bodies have two core duties: a duty of loyalty; and a duty of care.
 No one is obliged to follow the instructions of shareholders with regard to the adoption of a decision which refers to the competence of such a management body.

 A possible liability of the members of the management bodies is damages, incurred by guilty actions in relation to the company.
 The sole executive body is liable for damages only in cases where it is proved that during the performance of its rights and obligations, it was acting unreasonably and in bad faith.
+No liability is inferred in case of unsuccessful commercial decisions taken by the manager.